hiteshmeta85/early-post-api/README.md

-Early-Post-API
+## Early-Post-API

 The project uses TypeScript, ExpressJS, TypeORM, Redis.
-The database required is postgreSQL.
+The database required is PostgreSQL.

 1. cd early-post-api.
 2. Configure .env by referring to example file provided.